Chapter 37 – Congratulations! Ruphas Has Evolved Into A Clown!

 Once I made my appearance, Libra easily agreed to go to the castle and went to stand diagonally behind me, as if it was a predetermined position.

 Dina and Aries also stood diagonally behind me, suggesting that this was everyone accompanying Libra.

 In truth, Aigokeros was still inside my shadow, however, there was no need to go out of my way to let them know that.

 “I’m really thankful….
 Well then, let’s head off.
 There are quite a few things I want to talk about.”

-Even Megrez gave off a form of dignity, so what was up with this?
+Even Megrez gave off some form of dignity, so what was up with this?

-It was the same with the fight.
+It was the same in fights.